mbarker84/css-irl/src/pages/fun-with-css-motion-path.md

 ## “Drawing” the path

 Not only can we move an element along the path, we can make it look like it’s drawing the path too.
-We can already “draw” SVG paths using the `stroke-dashoffset` and `stoke-dasharray` properties in CSS – the trick is setting the `stroke-dasharray` value to the length of the path, then animating from that offset value to 0:
+We can already “draw” SVG paths using the `stroke-dashoffset` and `stroke-dasharray` properties in CSS – the trick is setting the `stroke-dasharray` value to the length of the path, then animating from that offset value to 0:

 ```css
 .path {